 Also Read: 4 Tips to Stay Fit and Healthy at Home

 If you're experiencing a dry cough, it can be helpful to drink hot fluids like herbal teas, soups, or warm water to ease the throat and avoid dehydration.
-Opt for drinks with honey, lemon, or ginger for extra relief.
+As mentioned above, opt for drinks with honey, lemon, or ginger for extra relief.

 Marshmallow root is an age-old herbal remedy known for its soothing effects on the throat.
 It forms a protective layer over the throat lining, reducing irritation and coughing.
 You can consume it in tea or syrup form.